n0tre/24/README.md

-# 24NETWORK is a Social Network Web Application created as a NetCracker education Project.
+# 24NETWORK is a Social Network Web Application created as a education Project.

 Project's key features include:
 - Sign-In / Sign-Up